trevordbunch/cis411_lab0/labreports/LAB_grace-schl.md

 - When a CI build is successful, what does that philosophically and practically/precisely indicate about the build?

-  following requirements
+  - When a CI build is successful, it indicates that the code has been fully checked for errors and all of the error files passed the check.
+  - This bascially means that the code you have is correct and should work properly without breaking.

 - If you were to take the next step and ready this project for Continuous Delivery, what additional changes might you make in this configuration (conceptual, not code)?

-  A way for this to run automatically in specified intervals A way for the code to be sent out after going through yarn
+  - In order to take this to the next step and ready this project for Continuous Delivery, I would make sure that there is a way for this file to run automatically at a specified interval (i.e. daily, weekly, etc.).
+I would also make sure there is a way for the code to be sent out after going through yarn so that any edited errors can addressed as soon as possible.

 # Step 6: Merging the feature branch